wangfowen/owenwangdotcom/blog/_posts/2023-06-05-we-are-what-we-eat.md

 Over the course of this meal, we hope to give you gastronomic symbols to remember two key facets of the transformation we need – __decreasing the footprint of what we eat__, and __decreasing the footprint of what we don’t eat__.

 As it happens, these two are amongst our most effective tools to counteract climate change.
 [Project Drawdown](https://drawdown.org/){:target="_blank"}, a non-profit that ranks climate solutions, has "reduced food waste" and "plant-rich diets" at the top of _all_ known climate solutions.
 Granted, this doesn't mean we can just do these and call it a day.
 We need to do _everything_ on their list.
-It just so happens that these are some of the highest leverage.
+But these are some of the highest leverage.

 <img src="/blog/images/climatarian/drawdown.png" />

-They might not seem like much from an individual perspective, but collectively our efforts add up massively.
+It can often feel like there's not much that we can do as individuals to combat climate change.
+Well, __shifting the way we eat is one massive way to do so__.
+It might not seem like much from an individual perspective, but collectively our efforts add up.
+And hopefully this meal will help make the shift easier.

 # What We Eat